 In the third stage of the competition, the experts on the Interdisciplinary Panel of Experts will interview the applicant and a representative of the foreign partner unit indicated in the application.
 The panel will be composed of experts representing various fields of science as well as, optionally, an expert serving as an observer.
 The panel will then compare the applications, rank them, and evaluate them based on the adopted criteria.

-The conditions for participation are the same for all participants and are described in detail in the competition documentation.
+The terms and conditions of participation are the same for all applicants and are described in detail in two separate competition documents for the programme, including documentation dedicated to applicants who are also applying for funding under the Teaming Programme.

 The Competition Documentation is the binding document with regards to the terms and conditions of the International Research Agendas programme.
 The Legal opinions should be depended on only to the extent to which they reflect the regulations of the Competition Documentation.